 Tel: 250 352-3878

 Aboriginal BEST is a 12-session training series – sponsored by the Provincial Government with additional funding from the Canada-BC Labour Market Agreement, and support and funding from Vancity Credit Union– that provides young B.C.
-Aboriginal entrepreneurs, aged 18 to 35, with the tools they need to start their own business.
+Indigenous entrepreneurs, aged 18 to 35, with the tools they need to start their own business.
 Through this program, you can conduct market research, write a business plan and explore ﬁnancing options.

-The provincial Ministry of Aboriginal Relations and Reconciliation manages the First Citizens Fund to expand cultural, educational and economic opportunities for Aboriginal people in B.C.
-One of the fund’s primary goals is to help Aboriginal people and organizations start and expand businesses through business loans and business advisory services.
+The Provincial Government manages the First Citizens Fund to expand cultural, educational and economic opportunities for Indigenous people in B.C.
+One of the fund’s primary goals is to help Indigenous people and organizations start and expand businesses through business loans and business advisory services.
 Funding is also provided to the All Nations Trust Company for a business loan program.